Chapter in this post:

 If you download a lot of programs from the App Store, you are in luck, because they install less deeply in the system because macOS forbids this.
 To delete these apps, open the launchpad via the dock.

-Now hold down the Option key or click on any app and hold down the mouse button until the apps start to wobble.
-To delete the corresponding app, click on the cross ("x") next to the app that you want to delete and then confirm that the app should be removed.
+Now hold down the Option key or click on any app and hold the mouse button down until the apps start to shake.
+To delete the relevant app, click the cross ("x") next to the app you want to delete and then confirm that the app should be removed.

 Note: If the corresponding app does not have a cross next to it, it does not come from the App Store or is required by the Mac.
 In this case you have to use the Finder to delete the program.